 - 1. States Parties and the Director-General shall report to the Health Assembly on the implementation of these Regulations as decided by the Health Assembly. - 2.
-The Health Assembly shall periodically review the functioning of these Regulations, including financing for their effective implementation.
+The Health Assembly shall periodically review the functioning of these Regulations.
 To that end it may request the advice of the Review Committee, through the Director-General.
 The first such review shall take place no later than five years after the entry into force of these Regulations. - 3.
 WHO shall periodically conduct studies to review and evaluate the functioning of Annex 2.
 The first such review shall commence no later than one year after the entry into force of these Regulations.
 The results of such reviews shall be submitted to the Health Assembly for its consideration, as appropriate.

-Article 54 bis States Parties Committee for the Implementation of the International Health Regulations (2005)
+Article 54bis Implementation and Compliance Committee for the International Health Regulations (2005)